 This , therefore, is no ordinary book, and it’s not for just any reader.
-This is a book for that first tier of America’s citizens: those who are already thinking deeply and honestly, and who, if they can be convinced by the arguments I pose herein, are the type who can and will influence the thinking of those around them.
+This is a book for that first tier of America’s citizens: those who are already thinking more deeply and honestly and most, and who, if they can be convinced by the arguments I pose herein, are the type who can and will deliberately influence the thinking of those around them.

 I’m writing to the deeper thinkers first because the “cognitive misers” will too quickly write this book off as “radical”.
 They would rather continue to suffer in the current quagmire, finding hope wherever than can pretend it to be, than they would to set out on the mission of duly analyzing and then fixing things.
 While it is fashionable today merely to complain, I actually intend to fix things in America—to leave it better than I found it.

 Can a purer and more responsible political idea be found today?

 Indeed, it is this very idea that I expect will utterly inspire a few, pique a casual intrigue in a few more, bore the disinterested masses, and simply terrify the rest.
 So I begin with those whom I hope to inspire, in hopes that we may work together to take America by the lapels and to talk some sense into it.
 Many will claim this is impossible, but we can freely observe that it is not.
 Indeed, if you can change, and if I can change, then can’t everybody?